pypa/pip/docs/installing.rst

 Python 3.4 and later (in the Python 3 series) may already include pip by default.
 [1]_

-Additionally, it's common to be using a tool like :ref:`pypug:virtualenv` or :ref:`pyvenv <pypug:venv>`, which installs pip for you.
+Additionally, it's common to be working in a :ref:`Virtual Envionment
+<pypug:Creating and using Virtual Environments>` created by a tool like
+:ref:`pypug:virtualenv` or :ref:`pyvenv <pypug:venv>`, which handles installing
+pip for you.

 .. _`get-pip`: